Tag: crypto regulation

 At the epicenter of this geopolitical shift is World Liberty Financial Inc. (WLFI)—the entity behind the WLFI governance token and, reportedly, a plan for tokenized land rights and stablecoin adoption.

 WLFI’s target markets—including Pakistan, Nigeria, and Argentina—are not random.
 They are nations battling high inflation, fragile governance, and high crypto adoption rates.
 They are acting as testing grounds for a radical new digital logic.
-By offering tokenized land rights and pledging financial inclusion via smart contracts, WLFI attempts to restructure national authority under the guise of participation.
+WLFI offers tokenized land rights.
+It pledges financial inclusion via smart contracts.
+Through these actions, it attempts to restructure national authority under the guise of participation.

 The Opaque Trump Nexus